BryceRussell/astro-github-elements/packages/time/README.md

 # `@astro-github-elements/time`

-This is a astro wrapper for the [@github/time-elements](https://github.com/github/time-elements#readme) library, it does a few things:
+This is a astro wrapper for the [@github/relative-time-element](https://github.com/github/relative-time-element#readme) library, it does a few things:

-- Makes importing components is easier
+- Makes importing and using web component is easier
 - Adds typing to props
 - Ability to use `Date` objects with the `datetime` prop
-- `<LocalTime>`: creates it own date object by default
-- Small API for adding attributes
+- Pass current time using `now` prop

+# Why?

+This component lets the client decide how to render the date for more accessibility

 ## How to Use